Cunard Building: Architectural design

 The frame of the building was constructed from reinforced concrete, which was then clad in Portland stone.
 Several highly detailed sculptures adorn the outside of the building, including ones of Britannia and Neptune, as well as others representing peace, war, and storms.
-There are also sculptures of the Zodiac and the coat of arms of the United Kingdom's allies during the First World War.
-Another series of sculptures on the building depict different races from around the world, which reflect the global operations of the Cunard company.
+There are also sculptures of the Zodiac and the coat of arms of the United Kingdom's allies during World War I. Another series of sculptures on the building depict different races from around the world, which reflect the global operations of the Cunard company.
 Marble was used to furnish several parts of the inside of the building, particularly on the ground floor corridors that link the north and south entrances.
 It was imported from several locations in Italy and Greece, including Attica, Carrara, and Arni Alto.

 As the initial usage of the Cunard Building was mixed, there are a variety of features within the building that reflect the original purposes of different areas within.
 Initially, Cunard's administration facilities were located on the upper floors and due to the necessity for large amounts of light in the design facilities, these rooms where developed to include both toplights in the roof and also large windows to maximise the amount of natural light.
 Another feature are the high quality and ornate fittings present in what was once the first class passenger lounge, located on the first floor.
 These fittings are also present in the former board room, located in a 'commanding' position on the fifth floor, overlooking the river below.

-Among the most notable features of the Cunard Building are the large basement and sub-basement levels that initially acted as storage facilities for both the Company's property and also the luggage of passengers.
+Among the most notable features of the Cunard Building are the large basement and sub-basement levels that initially acted as storage facilities for both the company's property and also the luggage of passengers.
 Coal was also stored in the basement, with a small railway track providing a link to the boiler room, which was used to heat the building.
 Many original features of the basement still exist, including the timber baggage racks, ship logs and other maritime documents.
 Several secure vaults, originally used to store the most valuable passenger items, are still used today to hold historic documents, drawings and blueprints relating to the Cunard Building and also some of Cunard's ships, such as the RMS Queen Mary.